jetty/jetty.project/README.md

 - [https://projects.eclipse.org/projects/rt.jetty](https://projects.eclipse.org/projects/rt.jetty)

-This fork introces enhancements to Jetty to support auto-scaling in container engines like OpenShift or Docker.
+This fork adds enhancements to Jetty to support auto-scaling in container engines like OpenShift or Docker.